-- 1. Governance
+- 1. Governance broadly conceived

-- 2. Participation of women in the life of the Church.
+- 2. Participation of women in the life of the Church

-- 3. Enhanced pastoral support, spiritual formation, and pastoral supervision for bishops, clergy, and seminarians
+- 3. Enhanced pastoral support, spiritual formation, and pastoral supervision for bishops, priests, and seminarians

 - 4. Formation of laity

-- 5. Liturgical celebration and reform:
+- 5. Liturgical celebration and reform

 - 6. Inclusive, Welcoming & Listening Church